 Go to the Reactor Oversight Process Web site and review a sample of Green, White, Yellow, and Red findings in each of the three cornerstones (if samples of each level of safety significance are posted).

-Read and a-f below
+Read Scenarios A-F and complete tasks a-f below for each scenario.
+Discuss your results with your supervisor or a qualified inspector.

 a.
-Using Appendices B to IMC 0612, and determine if it is more than minor.
+Using Appendices B to IMC 0612, identify the performance deficiency and determine if it is more than minor.
 List key conditions of the scenario that you will consider in determining if the performance deficiency is more than minor and what assumptions could be made to determine the safety significance of the issue.

 b.
 If you determine that the performance deficiency is minor, then this scenario is completed.

 c.
 If you determine that the performance deficiency is more than minor (i.e., a finding), use IMC 0609, Attachment 4 and proceed to the applicable appendix as directed.
-Ensure that you are able to describe the nexus between the inspection finding and the degraded condition .
+Ensure that you are able to describe the nexus between the inspection finding and the degraded condition or programmatic weakness.

 d.
-Use the to determine if the issue is Green or if a more detailed risk evaluation is required.
-Do not perform the additional detailed risk evaluation if applicable; however discuss possible outcomes with a regional Senior Reactor Analyst (SRA).
+Use the applicable appendix to determine if the issue is Green or if a more detailed risk evaluation is required.
+Do not perform the additional detailed risk evaluation if applicable; however, discuss possible outcomes with a regional Senior Reactor Analyst (SRA).
 Be able to justify your determination.

 e.
 Compare your conclusion with those given in the actual findings and case studies.